-- 1. All removable restorations must be kept out of the mouth for 6 to 8 hours in a 24-hour period which may be objectionable to some of the patients.27 - 2.
+1. All removable restorations must be kept out of the mouth for 6 to 8 hours in a 24-hour period which may be objectionable to some of the patients.27 2.
 Removable implant prostheses generally require more restorative space than fixed implant restorations.28

 Note: Restorative space is the 3-dimensional oral space available (specific to the arch under consideration) to receive the proposed prosthodontics restoration.29 Vertical restorative space may be assessed using measuring tools, such as a Boley gauge and existing complete dentures, wax rims (Figure 1A), or wax trial dentures.
 The tips of the measuring caliper should simultaneously contact the intaglio surface of the denture or record base and the deepest aspect of the overlying occlusal surface or the wax rim.29 Vertical space may also be directly calculated using mounted casts with adjusted wax rims (Figure 1B) or wax trial dentures.29 Also, computed tomography (CT) scans with computer-based planning can also be used to determine the available restorative space.

-The minimum vertical space requirement of various implant prostheses are as follows:28-30

-- Fixed screw-retained (implant level) prosthesis (porcelain fused to metal/ Zirconia): 4-5 millimeters; - Fixed screw-retained (abutment level) prosthesis (porcelain fused to metal/ Zirconia): 7.5mm; - Fixed cement-retained prosthesis (porcelain fused to metal/Zirconia): 7-8mm; - Fixed screw-retained complete denture (acrylic and metal): 15mm; - Overdenture supported by locator attachments: 8.5mm; - Overdenture supported by bar attachment system:13-14mm removable implant prostheses except the fixed screw-retained complete denture.
+The minimum vertical space requirement of various implant prostheses are shown in Table 1:28-30 implant rostlieses Fixed screw-retained (implant level) restoration (porcelain fused to metal/Zirconia) replacing a single/few teeth 4-5 millimeters Fixed screw-retained (abutment level) prosthesis (porcelain fused to metal/Zirconia) replacing a single/few teeth 7.5mm Fixed cement-retained prosthesis (porcelain fused to metal/Zirconia) replacing a single/few teeth 7-8mm Fixed full arch implant prosthesis (porcelain fused to metal/Zirconia) 12mm Fixed screw-retained complete denture (acrylic and metal) 15mm Overdenture supported by locator attachments 8.5mm Overdenture supported by bar attachment system 13-14mm All the different types of fixed implant prostheses require lesser vertical restorative space compared to the removable implant prostheses except the fixed screw- retained complete denture.